 5. Get Out:

-It’s the age of iPads and Xboxes, and often, you may find your kid stuck to the television set or his brand new tablet.
+It’s the age of iPads and Xboxes, and often, you may find your kid stuck to the television set or his brand-new tablet.
 If that’s the case, encourage your kid to find happiness in outdoor activities.
-Get them a pet dog and ask them to take him for a walk, or do some hula hoop swirls out in the garden with your little naughty kid.
-If they feel bored, get them to perform some household activities such as walking the dog, car washing or cleaning the yard.
-You can even ask their help in daily gardening to ensure they stay active and fit (4).
+For example, get a pet dog and ask them to take him for a walk, or do some hula hoop swirls out in the garden with your naughty little kid.
+If they feel bored, get them to perform household activities such as walking the dog, car washing, or cleaning the yard.
+You can even ask for their help in daily gardening to ensure they stay active and fit (4).
 Going outdoors and outside, even for some time a day, will improve their physical and mental health.

 6. Family Time:

-Family time is extremely important, especially for a growing baby.
-Dinner-time is often the best time where the entire family can sit down to eat and talk.
-This way, your kid will be less prone to snacking and grabbing the wrong foods, and will also enjoy time with their parents and connect to them better.
+Family time is important, especially for a growing baby.
+Dinner is often the best time for the entire family to sit down to eat and talk.
+This way, your kid will be less prone to snacking and grabbing the wrong foods, enjoy time with their parents, and connect to them better.
 Make sure everyone unplugs and is off their devices so that they can enjoy quality family time together around the table.

 7. Read Every Day: